Department for Education: Post-16 area reviews

 proposals were criticised by NUS Vice President for Further Education Shakira Martin for not sufficiently taking into account the impact on learners; the Sixth Form Colleges' Association similarly criticised the reviews for not directly including providers of post-16 education other than colleges, such as school and academy sixth forms and independent training providers.

 Funding and grants

 In 2018, The Department for Education confirmed their commitment to forming positive relationships with the voluntary and community sector.

 In 2020 the department began funding the National Tutoring Programme which employed private companies to deliver the tuition including at least one which uses children as tutors, paying them £1.57 per hour.
 Tutors received up to £25 of the between £72 and £84 per hour the government paid the companies.

+In 2020, the Department for Education started funding the Support for Care Leavers at Risk of Homelessness and Rough Sleeping programme, which directs money to local councils allowing them to employ specialist personal advisors to support care leavers at risk of homelessness.
+This initiative is currently undergoing independent evaluation with results expected in Spring 2026.

+Criticism

+In late July 2026 hackers from a group named ExfilSquad gained access to DfE records, they were able to access and extract over 600,000 lines of helpdesk data detailing staff and parent contact information.
+They obtained full names, email addresses, phone numbers and job titles.
+The hackers posted a sample of the data taken and have further demanding a payment from the DfE to not publish all the data online.
+This new cyber group appears to have targeted other institutions such as the police via the Police National Legal Database PNLD, alongside universities.
+The group may be linked to The Com (short for "The Community"), a loose affiliation of cybercriminals responsible for attacks on Marks & Spencers the Co-operative Group and Harrods.
+The DfE confirmed the incident and stated that they were working with National Cyber Security Centre (United Kingdom) and the National Crime Agency (NCA) on the matter.